 The NC Overlay District provides an opportunity to establish and apply special development controls and standards for areas in Glenwood with special physical or design characteristics.
-Examples of these standards may include, but not limited to:
+Examples of these standards may include but not be limited to:

 - a.
 Variations or substitutions of development regulations, including revised minimum and maximum setbacks, lot sizes, heights, and other regulations, based on the unique characteristics of the neighborhood. - b.
-Requirements for building design, materials, features, and orientation. - c.
-Special requirements or permission for signage. - d.
+Requirements for building design, materials, features, and orientations. - c.
+Special requirements or permissions for signage. - d.
 Limitations on maximum size and scale of buildings. - e.
-Limitations of location of parking, driveways, and other features that have an impact on the fabric of a traditional neighborhood.
+Limitations on location of parking, driveways, and other features that have an impact on the fabric of a traditional neighborhood.